Jon Carter (American football)

-Jon Stacy Carter (born March 12, 1965) is a former football defensive lineman in the National Football League (NFL) for the Dallas Cowboys.
+Jon Stacy Carter (born March 12, 1965) is an American former professional football defensive lineman in the National Football League (NFL) for the Dallas Cowboys.
 He also was a member of the Raleigh–Durham Skyhawks and Frankfurt Galaxy in the World League of American Football (WLAF).
 He played college football at the University of Pittsburgh.

-Early years
+Early life

 Carter attended Varnado High School in Varnado, Louisiana, where he twice received All-state honors at tight end and defensive end.
 He also practiced basketball and track.

 He accepted a football scholarship from the University of Pittsburgh, where he was initially switched to defensive tackle.
 He became a four-year starter on defensive lines that included Chris Doleman, Bob Buczkowski, Tony Woods, Lorenzo Freeman, Burt Grossman, Marc Spindler, Tony Siragusa and Tom Sims.

 He was moved to defensive end as a junior, registering 42 tackles and 6 sacks.

 As a senior he was named a team captain, recording 65 tackles (16 for loss), 6 sacks and 2 blocked kicks.
 He began the season at defensive end, but was forced to play 4 games at defensive tackle due to injuries.
 During his college career he played every position on the defensive line, finishing with 171 tackles, 41 tackles for loss and 18.5 sacks.

 Professional career

 New York Giants

-Carter was selected by the New York Giants in the fifth round (118th overall) of the 1988 NFL Draft.
+Carter was selected by the New York Giants in the fifth round (118th overall) of the 1988 NFL draft.
 On September 5, he was placed on the injured reserve list after injuring his hamstring, in the final preseason game against the Cleveland Browns.
 He was waived on August 28, 1989.